RD-International/website/README.md

 > 🚨 Zod checks whether the category is not correctly written or does not exist in the properties of the markdown document. **It will throw an error when building the application.** 🚨

-## 📄 Adding a post
+## 📄 Adding a tour

-Adding a post is as simple as adding a .md or .mdx file to the blog folder at the path **src/content/blog**.
+Adding a tour is as simple as adding a .md or .mdx file to the blog folder at the path **src/content/blog**.
 The filename will be used to create the slug/URL of the page.

-For example, if you have a file named **jsx-and-react.md**, it will be transformed into: **http://yourdomain.com/post/jsx-and-react/**
+For example, if you have a file named **jsx-and-react.md**, it will be transformed into: **http://yourdomain.com/tour/jsx-and-react/**

 ## 📝 Activating draft mode